wp-plugins/mywebtonet-performancestats/readme.txt

 == Changelog ==

 = 1.0 =
-* This is the first stable release of this plugin
+* This is the first stable release of this plugin.

 = 1.0.1 =
 * Minor correction in the submit results section.